 Best online whiteboard for creating multiple boards in a single brainstorming session

 Stormboard (Web, iOS, Android)

-At first glance, Stormboard is a sticky-note-style ideation tool.
-But each digital sticky note can house its own whiteboard, opening up a world of opportunity for big picture brainstorming and collaboration.
+Stormboard is a sticky-note-style ideation tool that handles the basics really well.
+It's simple for anyone to drop notes or index cards with text, pictures, and even videos onto different sections of the board.
+The free version of Stormboard was one of our top mind mapping apps for this reason.
+But if you're prepared to pay for a premium plan, each digital sticky note can house its own whiteboard, opening up a world of opportunity for big picture brainstorming and collaboration.
 As soon as you create a new Storm (brainstorming board), you can start adding your ideas.
 Any sticky note can then turn into a collaborative whiteboard that all collaborators can view and edit in real time.

 Using Stormboard solves one of the major problems in any brainstorming or collaborative meeting: how to save each iteration so that it's easy to review and revise moving forward.
 To organize, drag each whiteboard note around the board with your mouse.
 Board collaborators can then vote on each board, carry on a text chat conversation, and even assign tasks.